OHI-Science/bhi/supplement/documents/calculating_scores.md

 Expands on the information summarized in the 'name' variable to explain more fully about the original source, ranges, and in some cases methods of collection or creation of the data.

 **fld_value** <br/>
+This field must match the name of the layer dataset column containing values for the index score calculation

+**fld_category** <br/>
+This field must match the name of the layer dataset column containing categorical variable needed for the index score calculation

 **units** <br/>
 **clip_n_ship_disag** <br/>
 **clip_n_ship_disag_description** <br/>